igniteflow/jenkins-vagrant/README.md

 Here are some options to customise your instance:

 1.  **Add existing Jenkins jobs** Copy `./config.json.example` to `./config.json` and populate with your settings.
 The configuration file is a list of Jenkins job names and the absolute path to their Jenkins job config.xml.
 The jobs folders will be created under `./jenkins/jobs/` and the config.xml files will be copied into them.
 If you don't have an existing Jenkins job, then skip this step and just create the job directly in Jenkins once booted.
-2.  **Install project specific dependencies** Add your project specific dependencies to provisioners/shell/project.sh.
+2.  **Install project specific dependencies** to `provisioners/shell/project.sh`.
 An example script for a Python project requiring MySQL, virtualenv, pip and Ruby dependencies can be found at provisioners/shell/project.sh.example.
 Enable this provisoner in the next step.
-3.  **Add more provisioners** Choose your provisioners.
-By default only Jenkins will be installed.
-If you require NodeJS, Appengine or project specific dependencies then uncomment the provisoner script calls in the Vagrantfile under `# provisioners`
+3.  **Add more provisioners**  By default only Jenkins and its dependencies will be installed.
+If you require NodeJS, Appengine or project specific dependencies then uncomment the required provisoner script calls in the Vagrantfile under `# provisioners`.
+Note that you can re-run provisioner scripts without having to reboot the VM with `make update`
-4.  **Add/remove Jenkins plugins** Add/remove required Jenkins plugins in `./jenkins/plugins`
+4.  **Add/remove Jenkins plugins**  Edit the following file `./jenkins/plugins`

 ## Make commands